awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-remediationconfiguration.md

 `MaximumAutomaticAttempts`  <a name="cfn-config-remediationconfiguration-maximumautomaticattempts"></a>
 The maximum number of failed attempts for auto\-remediation\.
 If you do not select a number, the default is 5\.
-For example, if you specify MaximumAutomaticAttempts as 5 with RetryAttemptsSeconds as 50 seconds, AWS Config throws an exception after the 5th failed attempt within 50 seconds\.
+For example, if you specify MaximumAutomaticAttempts as 5 with RetryAttemptsSeconds as 50 seconds, AWS Config will put a RemediationException on your behalf for the failing resource after the 5th failed attempt within 50 seconds\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`